 Social media is filled with travel photos of gorgeous young women in flowing gowns that coordinate with the scenery.
 We long to look like these women, but the reality of travel, for us ..um… more mature women, is not as glamorous as these images portray.
 Travel involves a lot of walking… and dust… and sun.
-And how do these influencers climb a mountain in a full length gown?
+And how do these influencers climb a mountain in a full-length gown?
 Let alone pack light with sundresses in every color?
 Sleeveless dresses and high heels just aren’t practical, especially as travel clothing for women over 50.
 But no worries!
-Take inspiration from how French women dress, and you’ll find you can create a travel capsule wardrobe with functional and stylish clothes that allow you to pack light, feel comfortable, and look great!
+You can create a travel capsule wardrobe with functional and stylish clothes that allow you to pack light, feel comfortable, and look great!

 This post includes affiliate links.
 We may earn a small commission at no additional expense to you if you purchase something or take an action on one of these links.
 This is how we are able to run this website.
-At the time of publication we have not received any of these products for review.
 We suggest items we have enjoyed and hope you will too.
-If you choose to purchase based on our recommendation, let the merchant know we sent you!
 DISCLOSURE

 As a frequent traveler, I have created two basic capsule travel wardrobes, one for cold weather and one for warm.
-I adjust these capsules when I plan my trip.
-I try to stick to a 10 piece wardrobe for my trips, but may add or subtract as the circumstances dictate.
-I use a phone app for my packing lists with the capsule wardrobe items as basics for every trip.
-But you don’t need an app or anything special to create your capsule wardrobe – just make a list of the clothes you will use in your capsule, or keep the list in a notebook or a spreadsheet.
+As I plan my trip, I adjust these capsules.
+I try to stick to a 10-piece wardrobe for my trips, but may add or subtract as the circumstances dictate.
+To make things simpler I use a phone app for my packing lists with the capsule wardrobe items as basics for every trip.
+But you don’t need an app or anything special to create your capsule wardrobe – just make a list of the clothes you will use in your capsule or keep the list in a notebook or a spreadsheet.
 Whatever works for you!

 A capsule wardrobe is defined as collection of basic items that mix and match and don’t go out of style.